 - One of the biggest problems when it comes to training soccer players is the lack of small-sided games in their training sessions.
 Without small-sided games, it is extremely difficult to replicate match conditions and get players to improve their skills and fitness.

 - Soccer players are notorious for having fast, explosive reactions.
 They are able to read the game and anticipate the movements of their opponents, allowing them to react quickly and decisively.
 This agility is one of the most important qualities of a successful soccer player.
 However, this agility can also lead to injuries if the player is not careful.
-This is why a first aider, likely with an SYFA Approved Sports First Aid Course Certification should always be available on-site when soccer in being played.
+This is why a first aider, likely with an SYFA Approved Sports First Aid Course Certification should always be available on-site when soccer is being played.
 This is so that the professional can provide medical attention immediately if an injury does occur.

 - After a long day playing soccer, it’s common for players to feel sore the next day.
 However, there are ways to help minimize these after-effects.
 One popular idea is to take proper rest and let the body recover naturally.
-If there is a pain in certain parts of the body, those areas can be targeted with self-massage tools like fascia rollers and Blackroll active boards (sites like Urbansportsclub.com can be visited for more information) to aid the body in recovering.
+If there is pain in certain parts of the body, those areas can be targeted with self-massage tools like fascia rollers and Blackroll active boards (sites like Urbansportsclub.com can be visited for more information) to aid the body in recovering.